Overview of Teacher Child Interaction Training (TCIT)

 The Teacher Child Interaction Training – Comprehensive Program (TCIT-C) is an adaptation of Parent Child Interaction Therapy for use with teachers and classrooms.
 TCIT-C was designed to improve the social, emotional, and behavioral competence for children 3 to 6 years of age.
 Additionally, TCIT-C has been shown to increase teacher-efficacy and job satisfaction for early childhood educators.

-Similar to PCIT, TCIT-C is used to reduce challenging classroom behaviors associated with a wide variety of emotional and behavioral disorders, including:
+Similar to PCIT, TCIT-C is used to reduce challenging classroom behaviors, including:

 The Teacher Child Interaction Training – Comprehensive Program has been evaluated by 2 federally-funded research grants: